 - Person-Centered Plan Facilitation

 - Community Inclusion

 - Assistive Technology

 - Community Settings

 Students will attend the first semester classroom component of the program.
 Not all activity will occur in a classroom setting and students will engage in a variety of small group learning experiences.
 PATHS students will be encouraged to actively participate in a service organization on the Texas A&M campus to facilitate a broader social network.

-Students who successfully complete the first semester classroom component of the program will meet the minimum requirements to be employed in a community setting for 135 practicum hours.
+Students who successfully complete the first year classroom component of the program will meet the minimum requirements to be employed in a community setting for 135 practicum hours.
 The practicum will offer students hands-on training serving people with disabilities and assisting older people.

 PATHS staff will provide supervision and support in partnership with the community provider to ensure the student gains critical direct skill development.
 At the end of the practicum, the student will receive an evaluation from PATHS staff and the community provider to determine successful completion.
-Job placement support will be available to students in their final semester of the program.
+Job placement support will be available to students in their final semester of the two-year program.

-- Direct Support Professional - General
+Direct Support Professional- General

 - Personal Care Attendants,